Quantum logic is undecidable: Introduction

 holds.
 This formulation makes it clear that we are dealing with a quantum version of the Boolean satisfiability problem---distinct from the QSAT problem introduced by Bravyi~\cite{QSAT}---which is undecidable as per Theorem~\ref{qlundec}.
 As we will see in the proof of Lemma~\ref{allH}, if an instance of our quantum satisfiability problem is solvable, then it is also solvable with $\H$ infinite-dimensional separable.
 Thus it is sufficient to consider e.g.~$\H = \ell^2(\N)$ only.

-The reason that we prefer the statement of Theorem~\ref{qlundec} over the satisfiability formulation is that we are interested in the laws of quantum logic, i.e.~in those statements that are valid on \emph{all} Hilbert spaces $\H$. \end{rem}
+The reason that we prefer the statement of Theorem~\ref{qlundec} over the satisfiability formulation is that we are interested in the laws of quantum logic, i.e.~in those statements that hold in \emph{all} Hilbert spaces $\H$. \end{rem}

 \begin{ex} The implication

 is valid: in any nonzero Hilbert space, it is impossible to have three projections that are pairwise orthogonal and such that any two of them sum to the identity~\cite{spparable}. \end{ex}